saifr1992/MapPanning/README.md

 ## Notes
 Use Xamarin.Forms maps nuget
-App is using xamarin forms, is am using MVVM pattran.
+The app is using xamarin forms, is am using MVVM pattern.
-Timer that gets location after every 6 secound.
+The timer gets the location after every 6 second.

-## Get Ideais from
+## Get Ideas from

 1. https://github.com/jfversluis/XFMapsLiveTrackingSample/tree/main/XFMapsSample